GORDIAN12/Solving-cube-rubik-with-Machine-Learning/README.txt

-#Solving cube rubik with Python and Machine Learning.
+# Solving cube rubik with Python and Machine Learning.

 Simulator 3D about cube rubik that generate a random scramble and solving using differents approachs regression, search IDDFS and a model  trainer with Pytorch.

-##Characteristics.
+---

+## Characteristics.
 - Simulator 3D Cube Rubik.
 - Automatic Generation of Scrambles.
 - Resolution by: